albrito1/SC1015-A127-Grp-0/README.md

 - What are the different predictive modelling we can use?
 (In the case of our dataset, Walmart Sales)
 - Are the models really reliable?
 - Do they have any weaknesses?
-- Which predictive modelling is the most reliable?
+- Which is the best predictive model in the context of our project?

 ## 📈 Models Used